-An antifernion high management was logical level with high porosity and pores filled with water.
+An antifumion high manable was of a level with high porosity and pores filled with water.
 It should be remembered that permeability characterizes the ease with which fluids flow through rocks.
-It relates the flow rate observed between two given accounter the pressure difference and the pressure difference required to ensure this flow rate.
+It relates the flow rate observed between two given account for the pressure difference account of the pressure difference required to ensure this flow rate.